United Nations Joint Framework Initiative on Children, Youth and Climate Change

 better understand how such challenges are connected to their everyday lifestyle choices.

-The YouthXchange guidebook on climate change and
+The YouthXchange guidebook on climate

-practices and case studies on global challenges.
+good practices and case studies on global challenges.

 Climate change in the classroom: UNESCO course for secondary